AdobeDocs/workfront.en/help/product-announcements/product-releases/22.1-release-activity/22-1-project-enhancements.md

 ## New experience when copying one or multiple tasks

-To make your use of Workfront consistent with `the new Adobe Workfront experience`, we have redesigned the interface when copying a task.
+To make your use of Workfront consistent with the new Adobe Workfront experience, we have redesigned the interface when copying a task.
 This is currently available when copying a task at the task level or copying a task or multiple tasks in a list.

 Some of the improvements include:

 * All information that you must update before you copy the task displays on one continuous page.
-* `Workfront` checks whether you have access to the destination project immediately after choosing the project.
+* Workfront checks whether you have access to the destination project immediately after choosing the project.
 Prior to this enhancement, a warning message indicating that you don't have the correct access showed after you confirmed the copy, which resulted in extra steps and the copy not being allowed.
 * Ability to request access for a project where you want to copy the task without leaving the Copy Task box.

 For more information, see [Copy and duplicate tasks](../../../manage-work/tasks/manage-tasks/copy-and-duplicate-tasks.md).